 There are many floor choices and a wide range of prices.
 Quotes for the materials are based on the square footage of the space.
 Factor in labor, of course.
 When choosing the type of flooring, consider your lifestyle, and balancing practicality with design.

 Hardwood floors are popular and very nice.
 There are different types of hardwood floors, which vary in quality and price.
 Oak, maple, and cherry are at the high end.
 There are also choices regarding solid or engineered flooring.
-If you are considering hardwood flooring, keep in mind the house rules which may require you to carpet a certain percentage in order to minimize noise.
+If you are considering hardwood flooring, keep in mind the house rules which may require you to carpet a certain percentage to minimize noise.

 Other choices, which may be less expensive, include laminate, vinyl sheet, vinyl tile, and luxury vinyl.